 Download links: ‘Red Guitar’ (iTunes)

 The Polaroid montage of Angus McBean is from Sven Jacob’s private collection, thank you to Sven for permission to reproduce it here.
-Thank you also to VH-1 and Steve Jansen for the studio video clips.
+Thank you also to VH-1, Steve Jansen and David Sylvian & Yuka Fujii for the studio video clips.
+The full 40-minute film of the Hansa sessions by Sylvian & Fujii can be seen on the official Vimeo channel here.

 The archive of Angus McBean’s photography is online at the Harvard Library site here.

-Sources and acknowledgements for artist quotes in this article can be found here.
+All David Sylvian quotes are from interviews in 1984 unless otherwise indicated.
+Full sources and acknowledgements for this article can be found here.